Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-dashboard.md

 </div>
 <br />

-### Add Widget
+### Add New Widget

 Click **Add New Widget** or **Add** button in detail page.
+When you click the button, an input field for creating a widget appears.

 <div>
     <img alt="add-new-widget" src={useBaseUrl('/img/quickstart/create-dashboard/create_dashboard4.png')} />
 </div>
 <br />

 All input fields are required.
+First, enter the widget title and select the widget type. <br/>
-Enter the widget title and select the widget type.
 There are two widget types, D2C and C2D. <br />
-**D2C** is an abbreviation of device to control and is used to monitor device data.
+**D2C** type is an abbreviation of Device to Control and is a widget used to visualize the data sent from the device.
+Typical examples include line and bar charts.
-**C2D** is an abbreviation of control to device and is used to control the device.
+**C2D** is an abbreviation of Control to Device, which is a widget type that sends commands to the device.
+You can send MQTT messages or send ON/OFF messages.
-In this example, the D2C type is selected to create a line chart.
+In this tutorial, the D2C type is selected to create a line chart.
 Click the **Browse** button to select a library of widgets from among d2c type widgets.

 <div>